-Cervical Polyps are a small ball or oval appearing growth of tissue that attaches to the skin of an area such as the cervix.
+Cervical Polyps are growths that are seen/found on the cervix.
+They appear as a small ball or oval-shaped appearing growth of tissue that attaches to the skin of an area such as the cervix.

 The appearance has been described as “finger-like growths“.

-Most polyps are classified as benign – or without cancer but can cause probems such as pain and abnormal bleeding.
+Most of the polyps are classified as benign – or without cancer but can cause other medical problems such as pain, abnormal bleeding, and more.

 – Abnormal vaginal bleeding